rachelaronoff/www.hackuarium.ch/docs/10_simple-spectro/20_tutorial/20_case/README.md

 # The case

-The case is done using FreeCAD and OpenSCAD.
-These applications looks rather complex at a first glance but have the huge advantage that all the parameters may be set in an internal spreadsheet.
-This allows to design parametric boxes that can be easily changed and updated.
+The case was designed using FreeCAD and OpenSCAD.
+These programs look rather complex at a first glance but have the huge advantage that all the parameters may be set in an internal spreadsheet.
+This allows to design parametric values that can be easily changed and updated.

-Currently we have 3 versions of the box:
+Currently we have 3 versions of the case:

 - The open-box can be easily opened to understand the way it works.
 - A box that is designed to be cut using a laser cutter in 3mm MDF or acrylic glass.
-- The closed-box is designed to be screwed and possibly done by aluminium milling (it can also be 3D-printed).
+- The closed-box is designed for the top and bottom parts to be screwed.
+It can be made by aluminium milling (it can also be 3D-printed).

 ## Assembling the closed box